 - Redemption fee (the cost of selling units) and annual impact on each $1,000 invested;

 If you purchase units of certain mutual funds, either directly or through certain financial institutions, you will pay a purchase (“front-load”) fee.
 In this case, the fee is deducted from the total amount you invest when purchasing the units.

 If a fund charges a purchase fee, it could be as high as 5% of your investment.
 For example, if you pay $1,000 and the applicable purchase fee is 5%, your net investment will be $950 ($1,000 - $50).

 You can negotiate a lower fee with your representative, especially if you are investing a substantial amount.
 The maximum purchase fee is shown in the Fund Facts and simplified prospectusA simplified prospectus is an abbreviated prospectus that meets all the legal requirements and provides the information to which investors are entitled..

 There are funds that do not charge a purchase fee.
 However, these funds do charge other fees.
 Management and operating fees are always charged.

 Redemption fees (deferred sales charge)

-For some of your mutual funds, you will have to pay a redemption (back-load) fee when you sell your units.
+For some mutual funds purchased before June 1, 2022, you will have to pay a redemption (back-load) fee when you sell your units.
 Redemption fees are calculated based on a percentage of the value of the fund units at the time of purchase or their value at the time of redemption.

-Some mutual funds allow the redemption of an annual pre-established percentage of units at no charge, usually 10%.
+Some mutual funds purchased before June 1, 2022 allow the redemption of an annual pre-established percentage of units at no charge, usually 10%.

 You can sometimes exchange (switch) your units for those of another fund in the same fund family at no charge.